Sanderling Ventures

 Series C in 2008

-Infraredx, Inc. is a cardiovascular imaging medical device company focused on diagnosing and treating coronary artery diseases.
-Based in Burlington, Massachusetts, the company specializes in near-infrared spectroscopy (NIRS) technology, offering products such as the dual-modality NIRS-intravascular ultrasound (IVUS) True Vessel Characterization Imaging System, which identifies and characterizes lipid core coronary plaques.
-Other key products include the Makoto intravascular imaging system, the Dualpro catheter that combines IVUS and NIRS capabilities, and optical catheters that provide high-resolution images of plaque structures.
-Infraredx serves hospital sites primarily in the United States and Europe, and it operates as a subsidiary of Goodman USA, Inc. after being founded in 1998 and rebranding from InfraReDx, Inc. in 2012.
+Infraredx, Inc. is a cardiovascular imaging medical device company focused on the diagnosis and treatment of coronary artery diseases.
+Founded in 1998 and headquartered in Burlington, Massachusetts, Infraredx specializes in near-infrared spectroscopy technology and its application in coronary imaging.
+The company develops and manufactures advanced imaging systems, including a dual-modality near-infrared spectroscopy intravascular ultrasound system, which allows for the identification of lipid core coronary plaques and provides structural information about plaque.
+Its product lineup also features the Makoto intravascular imaging system, the Dualpro catheter that combines intravascular ultrasound and near-infrared spectroscopy, and optical catheters for high-resolution imaging of plaque structures.
+Infraredx serves hospital sites across the United States and Europe and has been operating as a subsidiary of Goodman USA, Inc. since 2015.

 Taligen Therapeutics